-As of 1st July 2021, sellers in certain countries are charged a small Regulatory Operating fee in addition to current selling costs.
-This fee is a percentage applied to the item price and postage cost (including gift wrap and personalisation costs, if applicable) and will vary based on seller location.
+As of July 1, 2021, sellers in certain countries are charged a small Regulatory Operating fee in addition to current selling costs.
+This fee is a percentage applied to the item price and shipping cost (including gift wrap and personalization costs, if applicable) and will vary based on seller location.

 The cost of doing business in many countries has recently increased due to new regulations, such as Digital Services Tax.